Chapter 30 BWV 63 Christen, ätzet diesen Tag

 A number of Bach’s pre-Leipzig compositions demonstrate the extraordinary depth of expression he could extract from a single oboe line.
 The aria for soprano with oboe obbligato from C 21, the third of his cantatas to be presented in his new post, serves as an excellent example.
 Indeed, that and the melody from C 63/3 share certain characteristics, the most obvious of which are the unexpectedly incongruous cadences.
 The similarities between these two themes do, however, mask the fact that they serve quite different, although not wholly contradictory, expressive purposes.
 The aria from C 21 is about sadness, weeping and sighing, a troubled heart, alienated from God.
 The duet from C 63 is a simple, honest declaration of trust in the Lord, inextricably united with the deeply personal pleasure and satisfaction we derive from that unique relationship.
 Perhaps one of the many things that Bach teaches us is that the most profound of human emotions are not so very different from each other after all.
 In Bach’s world they are undoubtedly united through a bond of inexplicable and unfathomable beauty.

 After the initial arresting ritornello theme the movement becomes a quartet for soprano, bass, oboe and continuo.
-The first section (to bar 27) luxuriates in the faith in the rightness of God’s ordinance as demonstrated by all that has come to pass.
-The middle section commences with a strong rising figure in all parts, a suggestion of our trust in Him and our building upon that which He has already bestowed on us.
+The first section (to bar 27) luxuriates in that faith we have in the rightness of God’s ordinance as demonstrated by all that has come to pass.
+The middle section commences with a strong rising figure in all parts, a suggestion of our trust in Him and our building upon that which He has bestowed on us.
 But the oboe’s evocation of the heavenly strains is never far away and eventually the reprise of the complete first section reaffirms His aptness and our faith.

 The tenor recitative touches upon historical perspectives, confirming the emergence of salvation from torment as narrated in the chronicles of Israel.
 The imagery is also Biblical, Christ’s victory compared with that of David, bow and sword ready with which to restore our freedom.
 The surges in the bass line at the mention of his weaponry can hardly be missed.